csalzano/checkout-files-upload-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > Checkout Files Upload".

 == Changelog ==

+= 2.1.2-fork - 2021-12-13 =
+* FIX: fixes bugs in the JavaScript file that attach event handlers to the upload button controls.
+This version is a fork that lives at https://github.com/csalzano/checkout-files-upload-woocommerce

 = 2.1.1 - 2021-09-16 =
 * UPDATE: PHP 8 now officially supported.